bthayer3/Stargate/README.md

 * Fixed multiple places where cancellation token was not being used
 * Implemented asynchronous operations across all endpoints
 * Removed extra project references (ex: OpenAPI and Dapper), I did not use these
-* Improved general code readability such as tweaking whitespace and condensed where possible
+* Improved general code readability such as tweaking white space and condensed where possible
 * Reorganized classes into appropriate folders

 ## How to Improve